Suggested Emphasis: Beautiful church buildings mean nothing if the people who worship there do not serve the Lord.

 Solomon also conscripted more than 150,000 labourers from the descendants of the previous inhabitants of the land.
 These labourers quarried and transported all the stone for the temple (2 Chronicles 2:17-18).

-The two weeks of festivities to dedicate the temple were glorious and filled with fanfare and ceremony.
+The two weeks ( seven days followed by seven more days) of festivities to dedicate the temple were glorious and filled with fanfare and ceremony.
 This was a special time in the history of the nation of Israel.
 Considering this, it is interesting to note that the Lord waited until all of the crowds had been sent home (8:65-66) before He appeared to Solomon with a special message.
 Perhaps the Lord did not want the new message to be lost in the fanfare.
 He particularly wanted Solomon to take note of the MOST important reason that the temple was built – GOD.
 The Lord told Solomon that He would reject the temple if Solomon or his descendants did not walk in the ways of the Lord (9:6-9).

 Solomon and the Israelites sought to provide a worthy dwelling place for their God.
 And the temple they built was indeed magnificent.
 The Lord made it known that his presence was there (8:10-11) but his presence was conditional.
 Even Solomon understood that the Lord was not limited to a building (8:27).